hughpearse/starling-interview-challenge/README.md

 # Getting Started

 Below project outlines an attempt by Hugh Pearse to complete the Starling Bank interview programming challenge.
+Focus of development was to showcase good java design principals.

 ## Cloning the repo